CloudReactor/aws-role-template/README.md

 All other options on the page are also not required.
 Hit the "Next" button after entering any options.
-10. On the final page, check the checkbox at the bottom that acknowledges that CloudFormat may create IAM resources, and hit "Create Stack".
+10. On the final page, check the checkbox at the bottom that acknowledges that CloudFormation may create IAM resources, and hit "Create Stack".
 11. After the stack is created, select the stack and go to the "Outputs" tab.
-Note the values of the "OneprocdashRoleARN" and "TaskExecutionRoleARN" keys, to be entered when creating a Run Environment in oneprocdash.
+Note the values of the "OneprocdashRoleARN", "TaskExecutionRoleARN", and "WorkflowStarterARN" keys, to be entered when creating a Run Environment in oneprocdash.
+See https://processes.oneprocdash.com/run_environments to create and edit your Run Environments.